Orcslayer

-Orcslayer is a sourcebook for Steve Jackson's Man to Man and later GURPS.
+Orcslayer, subtitled "A Combat Supplement for Man to Man", is a collection of combat-oriented scenarios published by Steve Jackson Games (SJG) in 1985 that was originally designed for use with Steve Jackson's Man to Man, and later for the role-playing system GURPS.

 Contents

 Orcslayer includes nine combat scenarios, each linked by role-playing encounters, in which the player characters deal with the Orcmen invading Caithness.
+The scenarios are set in the fictional fantasy world of Yrth, the same setting used in later supplements for the GURPS Fantasy line.
+The scenarios are chronologically linked, and each one is a bit more difficult that the previous one.
+Eventually the characters realize that there is a much greater danger beyond their immediate objective.

 Publication history

-Orcslayer: A Combat Supplement for Man to Man was written by Warren Spector and Steve Jackson, and was published by Steve Jackson Games in 1985 as a 48-page book.

-Orcslayer followed soon after Man to Man (1985) - the first GURPS product - and debuted the fantasy world setting of Yrth before it was used in later supplements for the GURPS Fantasy line.
+In 1985, Steve Jackson was putting the finishing touches to his new role-playing system GURPS, but it wouldn't be ready in time for the 1985 Origins Game Fair.
+Instead, Jackson printed just the combat system, titling it Steve Jackson's Man to Man, and released it at Origins.
+Jackson and Warren Spector also completed a collection of nine scenarios for the combat system, and published it in 1985 as a 40-page book titled Orcslayer, with cover art by Jean and David Martin, and interior art by Mara Lee and Kyle Miller.

 Reception

-Dale L. Kemper reviewed Orcslayer for Different Worlds magazine and stated that "Orcslayer is a good companion to Man To Man, and Steve Jackson Games have promised more supplements to aid in the exploration of the Kingdom of Caithness.
+In Issue 43 of Different Worlds, Dale L. Kemper commented "Orcslayer is a good companion to Man To Man, and Steve Jackson Games have promised more supplements to aid in the exploration of the Kingdom of Caithness.
 The organization of the supplement is one of the great things it has to offer - there is never any problem finding what you need in it.
-There are also ample areas where a creative gamemaster can embellish the situation to his heart's content.
-Hopefully it will not be too long a wait to see what other supplements come out for Man To Man."
+There are also ample areas where a creative gamemaster can embellish the situation to his heart's content."
+Kemper concluded, "Hopefully it will not be too long a wait to see what other supplements come out for Man To Man."